radubirsan/radubirsan/README.md

 ## Current Projects

 I'm currently working on:
+- **Orange Services:** Buy a eSIM using simple KYC, check your balances, buy temporarary Travel eSIM, manage multiple accounts and more
 - **3C:** The UNIVERGE 3C Mobile Client Plus is a Unified Communications application that works along with your workplace’s UNIVERGE 3C Unified Communications system that provides Voice over IP (VoIP) PBX, Soft Phone and Unified Communications services for the enterprise.